 Verify It Yourself

 This page does not ask for trust.
-It provides the data, the tables, and the instructions for you to independently verify every position of the proposed K4 solution.
+It provides the data, the tables, and the derivations for you to independently verify every position of the K4 solution, and to audit the helper-card layer, the f-table, the gate, and the published structural signatures.

-97 positions checkable Full grids published Falsifiable claims
+97 positions checkable Full grids published Helper cards derived Falsifiable claims

 How to verify: step by step